ossf/fuzz-introspector/doc/LanguageImplementation.md

 When a new language is integrated into Fuzz Introspector There may be need for adding frontend-specific logic in the core of Fuzz Introspector.
-This, which is often a consequence of the tools used to create the data structure varies a lot from language to language.
+This is often a consequence of the tools used to create the data structure varies a lot from language to language.